What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 general description

-Stevia - small perennial grass belonging to the Asteraceae family and the genus Stevia.
+Stevia - small perennial grass, belonging to the Asteraceae family and the Stevia genus.
 Its scientific name is Stevia rebaudiana.

 Some other names for stevia are honey grass, sweet biennial.

-There are 150 species of this plant, all of them native to Northern and South America.
+There are 150 species of this plant, all of them native to the Northern and South America.

-Stevia grows 60-120 cm in height, it has thin, branched stems.
-It grows well in temperate climates and in parts of tropical regions.
-Stevia is grown commercially in Japan, China, Thailand, Paraguay, and Brazil.
-Today, China is the leading exporter of these products.
+Stevia grows 60-120 cm in height and has thin, branched stems.
+It grows well in temperate climates and parts of tropical regions.
+Stevia is grown commercially in Japan, China, Thailand, Paraguay and Brazil.
+Today China is the leading exporter of these products.

-Almost all parts of the plant are sweet, but most of the sweetness is concentrated in the dark green serrated leaves.
+Almost all parts of the plant are sweet, but most of the sweetness is concentrated in the dark green, toothed leaves.

-Stevia plants usually start their lives in a greenhouse.
+Stevia plants usually start their life in a greenhouse.
 When they reach 8-10 cm, they are planted in the field.

-When little white flowers appear, the stevia is ready to be harvested.
+When small white flowers appear, the stevia is ready for harvesting.

 After harvesting, the leaves are dried.
-The sweetness is released from the leaves through a process that involves soaking them in water, filtering and purifying, and drying them, resulting in a crystallized stevia leaf extract.
+The sweetness is extracted from the leaves through a process that involves soaking them in water, filtering and purifying them, and drying them, resulting in crystallized stevia leaf extract.

-Sweet compounds - stevioside and rebaudioside - are isolated and extracted from stevia leaves and further processed into powder, capsule or liquid form.
+The sweet compounds stevioside and rebaudioside are isolated and extracted from stevia leaves and further processed into powder, capsule or liquid form.

-Many who have tried stevia sweetener can't help but agree that it has a bitter aftertaste.
-Some even believe that bitterness is enhanced when stevia is added to hot drinks.
-It's a little hard to get used to, but it's possible.
+Many who have tried stevia sweetener cannot help but agree that it has a bitter aftertaste.
+Some even believe that the bitterness increases when stevia is added to hot drinks.
+It's a little difficult to get used to, but it's possible.

-Depending on the manufacturer and form of stevia, this aftertaste may be less pronounced or absent altogether.
+Depending on the manufacturer and form of stevia, this taste may be less pronounced or absent altogether.

 How to choose and where to buy good stevia